-After this dead end, I keep looking for something or someone who knew something about achieving fertility naturally.
+After this dead end, I kept looking for something or someone who knew something about achieving fertility naturally.
 I still didn't know who or what, until I heard about a "holistic” doctor.
-"Holistic" was a relatively unused term at the time.
+"Holistic" was a relatively new term at the time.
 I didn't really know what it meant but went along in hope that a doctor who considered the WHOLE body might know something.
 She did.
 "You know acupuncture and herbs can help with PCOS?" she said.
 Her words were music to my ears.
 She told me Chinese medicine viewed fertility as a natural “side effect” of a healthy body and mind.

 Within a year I had gone from no cycle, to a 44-day cycle then down and down it came until I had a clockwork 28-day cycle.

 When I was 33, I fell pregnant accidentally for the first time.
 Sadly, we lost that little being by miscarriage.
 After that, we were a little more mindful of contraception (we used the "natural family planning" method as I wanted my body to be as unhindered and in tune with nature as possible).
 In 2002, I fell pregnant again - accidentally - and we gave birth to our first healthy daughter in 2003.
 In 2004, I fell pregnant accidentally for the third time and we had our second healthy daughter the following year.

 I could not have dreamt when I was 25 - and told that I might not be able to have babies - that I would one day have two beautiful, healthy daughters without medical intervention.
 For me, discovering Chinese medicine was the most incredible, literally life-giving gift.